College of Education

 - Successfully complete an appropriate program of study with an undergraduate grade point average of at least 2.5 and a graduate grade point average of at least 3.0

-- Satisfy or be exempt from the GACE Basic Skills Assessment
+- Satisfy or be exempt from the GACE Program Admissions (formerly known as the Basic Skills) Assessment

 - Pass the GACE Content Assessment examinations (if applicable)